AndyHitchman/sublime-gherkin-auto-complete/README.md

         And the user can type letters from the phrases to quickly find and re-use the phrase

 1. Press `<ctrl>-space` to show the auto-complete box.
-2. Type pf.
-The auto complete will show two matching phrases.
+2. Type a few characters from words that matches a phrase above.
+The auto complete will show matching phrases.
 3. Press enter (or tab) to insert.

 Table data for a phrase is also inserted.